-John is a dynamic and versatile conductor with a wide-ranging repertoire hailed as “a new force in our world.”
-Equally at home in chamber or orchestral settings, he is widely recognized for his eloquent interpretations, persuasive musicality, and emotional connection to music and performers.
+John is a dynamic and versatile conductor with a wide-ranging repertoire hailed for his artistry, impeccable musicianship, and bold programming.
+Equally at home in chamber or orchestral settings, he is widely recognized for his many contributions to the Canadian musical landscape.

 Born into a musical family in small – town Manitoba, John aspired to be a musician from an early age.
 He studied violin and piano, and sang in the All Saints Men and Boys choir in Winnipeg.
 His conducting career has ranged from Belgium (University Chorus for L’Université Catholique de Louvain) to Morocco (Ensemble Voca Me) to Montreal (St. Matthias Anglican Church in Westmount, Ensemble Bellechose).
 He holds degrees in Violin, Voice, and Conducting, and has been fortunate to study with Robert Ingari, Christopher Jackson, and Andrew Megill.

-John is also an avid early music specialist.
-Next season he will present A Tale of Two Cities with Camerata Nova, a concert exploring some of the grandest, large scale music from Venice during the time of Andrea and Giovanni Gabrieli.
-This will be the third concert he has presented with Camerata Nova since stepping in for his mentor Christopher Jackson, and he was recently named co-curator and conductor of the ensemble.
-With Polycoro and Camerata Nova both, John is well known for his interpretations of early masters from John Tavener to J.S.
+John is also an avid early music specialist, recently presenting A Tale of Two Cities with Camerata Nova, a concert exploring some of the grandest large scale music from Venice during the time of Andrea and Giovanni Gabrieli.
+John’s early music activities stretch from his historically informed interpretations of early masters from John Tavener and Machaut to J.S.
 Bach.